 - Check if document authors are a registered testing authority (RTA) or accredited conformance assessment body for the relevant standard as listed on NATA website, JAS-ANZ website or other recognised organisation.

 - Confirm the document authors issued report by checking with the conformity assessment body.
+Where this is not practical, the authentication status is listed as 'Sighted by NATSPEC'.

 - Confirm the document includes the name, signature and contact details of the person making the conformance claim.